 In 2017, the Scottish Library and Information Council awarded over £17,000 to libraries and information centres through our Innovation and Development Fund.

 The annual fund supports library projects which pioneer new ideas in the sector.
 IDF is open to SLIC members who don’t benefit from the Public Library Improvement Fund although collaborative projects with local public libraries are accepted.
-Click below to see this year’s awards which includes state-of-the-art technology and ground-breaking studies.
+Click below to see the 2017 awards which includes state-of-the-art technology and ground-breaking studies.